salvatorecorvaglia/faro/CONTRIBUTING.md

 # Contributing to Faro ⚓

-First off, thank you for taking the time to contribute to **Faro**!
-Contributions from the community help make Faro a better, faster, and more versatile database client for everyone.

-This document outlines the workflow, coding standards, testing strategies, and guidelines for contributing to Faro.
+Thank you for your interest in contributing to **Faro**!
+We welcome contributions, bug reports, feature requests, and security improvements from the community.

 ---